A couple facing murder charges overpowered two guards and escaped

 Blane Barksdale, 56, and Susan Barksdale, 59, managed the escape as they were being extradited from Henrietta, New York, to Pima County, Arizona, the Tucson Police Department said.

-They were being moved to face charges in connection with the murder of Frank Bligh, a 72-year-old who was killed in April in Tucson, Arizona.
+They were being moved to face charges in connection with the death of Frank Bligh, a 72-year-old who was killed in April in Tucson, Arizona.

 In that case, police responded to a fire that led to an explosion at Bligh's home.
 But he and his vehicle were nowhere to be found, and investigators discovered evidence that the fire was set intentionally and that Bligh had been killed, Tucson police said.